Emotional Eating 10 min read

 Break the cycle — without breaking yourself

-FakeEats gives you the ordering ritual without the food, the cost, or the guilt.
+FakeEats gives you the ordering ritual without the food, the cost, or the sinking feeling afterward.
 Pattern tracking helps you understand your triggers.
 Free to start.
+Available on iOS.

 Get FakeEats — It's Free